reruo321/Java_Practice/Chapter-06/README.md

 ## static
 *static* keyword can be glued to a method or a variable.
 A *static* method is able to be called without making its instance.
 It also allows several intances to share the memory, so that the *static* member variables can be used as if they are global.

+- static method cannot use *this* reference.
+- static method cannot be overriden to a normal method.
+- Only static variables are allowed in the static method.
+- static method can call only other static methods in the same class.

+## final

 --- Under Construction ---